-The Group makes extensive use of both external and intra-group reinsurance as part of its overall risk return optimisation approach and accepts a degree of trade-off between mitigating underwriting risk and incurring counterparty risk.
+LUK makes extensive use of both external and intra-group reinsurance as part of its overall risk return optimisation approach and accepts a degree of trade-off between mitigating underwriting risk and incurring counterparty risk.
 Overall, the Group and its subsidiary undertakings have low exposure to credit risk as the majority of the large outwards reinsurance contracts are placed with highly rated reinsurers or are collateralised.
 The LHL Board of Directors has approved Group tolerance limits within which LUK operates and management has set preferences for exposures to a single external counterparty in respect of non-proportional reinsurance.
-All limits are monitored at the Group and subsidiary undertaking level on a regular basis.
+All limits are monitored at a LUK and Group level on a regular basis.

-Counterparty credit risk from reinsurers is not a material component of our SCR charge at \$5,600,000.
+Counterparty credit risk from reinsurers is not a material component of LUK's SCR charge at \$5,304,000.